-A number of the actions were completed as soon as the CSP Action Plan was created, for example, updating a page on the SHG website so customers were clear that help was available face to face within Cornerstone and also providing a digital version of the weekly bidding list on the website and social media pages.
+A number of the actions were completed as soon as the CSP Action Plan was created, for example, updating a page on the SHG website so customers were clear that help was available face to face within Cornerstone and also providing a digital version of the weekly bidding list on the 'Our silence' is term used by the Ombudsman asking landlords how they were going to find customers who don't contact them website and social media pages.
 Other actions delivered included videos for customers on how to register and providing advice on availability of social housing within Stockport and ensuring that the application process rendered successfully on any devices.
 CSP were kept fully updated and involved, signing off some reviewed letters and the script for the overarching Homechoice video.